infotus/mobile-app-docs/docs/technical.md

 #### AccountServiceViewModel

-### Technical Documentation for LoginViewModel.swift

-#### Overview
+##### Overview

-The `LoginViewModel.swift` file serves as a view model in the "Cheer Supports" application, managing user authentication, data retrieval from APIs, and state management for user-related information.
+The `AccountServiceViewModel.swift` file serves as a view model in the "Cheer Supports" application, managing user authentication, data retrieval from APIs, and state management for user-related information.
 It utilizes Swift's Combine framework for reactive programming and asynchronous operations.

-#### Class: AccountServiceViewModel
+##### Class

 The `AccountServiceViewModel` class encapsulates methods and properties to facilitate user authentication, data fetching, and management of user session state.

-##### Properties
+###### Properties

 - **`isAuthenticated`**: Tracks whether the user is authenticated.
 - **`nick_name`**: Stores the user's nickname.